opensciencegrid/topology/README.md

 ### How to Register Downtime ###

+Downtime is a period of time for which one or more services you provide are unavailable.
+You should register downtime if one of these is true:

+-  your site is part of the WLCG
+-  your CE is one of the services affected

-The file that contains downtime information about resources you own is named `topology/<FACILITY>/<SITE>/<RESOURCE GROUP NAME>_downtime.yaml`.
+1. Find the file that should contain downtime information about resources you own.
+   It is named `topology/<FACILITY>/<SITE>/<RESOURCE GROUP NAME>_downtime.yaml`.

+   For example, `topology/University of Wisconsin/GLOW/GLOW.yaml` has the corresponding downtime file `topology/University of Wisconsin/GLOW/GLOW_downtime.yaml`.

+   If the downtime file does not exist, create it.

-To find out what resource group a host is in, you can grep for the FQDN of the host.
+   To find out what resource group a host is in, search for the FQDN of the host with something like:

+   `grep -F "<FQDN>" topology/*/*/*.yaml | grep -Fv _downtime.yaml | grep -Fv SITE.yaml`

+   If the above command returns nothing, then the host is not registered in the topology data and you don't need to register downtime for it.

-To add new downtime, add the contents of `template-downtime.yaml` to the end of the downtime file in the path above, and follow the instructions in the comments to fill out the necessary fields.
+2. Add the contents of `template-downtime.yaml` to the end of the downtime file in the path above.

+3. Follow the instructions in the comments to fill out the necessary fields.

+   **Note:** Make sure the info you add matches the formatting and indentation of the template or the other downtime entries in the file.
+   In particular, make sure no additional indentation gets added when pasting in the new data.

-Then, submit your changes as a GitHub pull request.
+4. Submit your changes as a GitHub pull request.

-**Note:** Make sure there is no additional indentation in the YAML data you add;
-the first line (with the `-`) must be completely unindented.

 Alternatively, send an email to <help@opensciencegrid.org> requesting your desired changes.